Ciao1019/Petrichor/README.md

 ### Acknowledgements

 The public-facing site's UI and typography were inspired by [**astro-theme-retypeset**](https://github.com/radishzzz/astro-theme-retypeset) by [@radishzzz](https://github.com/radishzzz) — an elegant, reading-focused Astro blog theme with carefully crafted CJK typography.
+Thank you to the [LinuxDo](https://linux.do/) community for your support.
 ### License

 [Apache License 2.0](LICENSE)